JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Double clicks should stop the previous clip and start again #DONE
 - Test and see if double click should stop the first clip or play it twice, try to make it feel as if you are playing a real guitar #DONE
 - Only one note can be active per string
+- Fix notes with a click, identify badly cut notes

+#### Theory of the day continuation
+- Format the name so that it is not in camelCase
+- Manually test to see if the correct type will be preselected with all 4 theory types

+#### Scale description
+Each scale object already has a short description, but we have to find it as we are only using an array of string/mode names
+- Let's add a short description for each scale
+## Incorrect keys
+- If a user notices that the key is not correct they can report it
+- Admin can then edit the key and the correct key will be displayed instead of the one fetched from spotify

 #### Playable Note/Intervals columns
 When displaying the note and interval columns for the selected scale, clicking on each column should play the appropriate note